Bhavin0099/snaatak/redis.md

 ![Screenshot from 2024-03-22 15-14-35](https://github.com/Bhavin0099/snaatak/assets/153531232/a1350acd-b2f4-4cea-ab5d-f08a17f27082)

+Ping -> ping, If Redis is running, it will return "PONG".
+If it's not running, you'll get an error message.

 ### After using this command you will install Redis on you system, But if you are lazy and don't want to write this all commands then you can use another way...